hashicorp/terraform-provider-azurerm/website/docs/r/synapse_workspace.html.markdown

 ---

 The `identity` block exports the following:

+* `type` - The Identity Type for the Service Principal associated with the Managed Service Identity of this Synapse Workspace.

 * `principal_id` - The Principal ID for the Service Principal associated with the Managed Service Identity of this Synapse Workspace.